antonpannekoek/workshops/intro-cluster-computing/workshop.md

 ### Using ssh-agent to handle your ssh-key password

-- Check if the `ssh-agent` program is running, with `echo $SSH_AGENT_SOCK`.  `ssh-agent` is a little commandline keychain program that can keep your ssh-key passwords in memory.
+- Check if the `ssh-agent` program is running, with `echo $SSH_AGENT_SOCK`.  `ssh-agent` is a little command line keychain program that can keep your ssh-key passwords in memory.

 - If the variable is empty or does not exist, start the `ssh-agent` program, as follows: